 Applications must be filled out each year, even if your child qualified last year.
 Please only fill out one application per household.
 Students who qualified last year will receive benefits for the first 3 weeks of school, until a new application is received.
-Please note that many students are Directly Certified by the State to Receive Free Lunch.
+Please note that many students are directly certified to receive benefits.
 These letters will be sent out towards the end of August.
 If you receive a letter you do not need to send in an application.
 If you have any questions, please email schoollunch@arlington.k12.ma.us or call 781-316-3643.
-For application forms visit: APS Lunch Program
+For application forms visit: APS Food Service